andr3wli/nurc-r-website/content/authors/admin/_index.md

 ---
 # Display name
-title: NURC R Workshop @ UBC
+title: Learn R Workshop @ UBC

 # Is this the primary user of the site?
 superuser: true